 - 1. Engage in creative processes including conception, investigation, execution, and ongoing critical analysis. - 2.
 Identify, analyze, and critique the elements of a form of expression using its specific vocabulary. - 3.
 Explain or demonstrate the connection between various events, ideas, traditions, and belief systems and the modes in which they are artistically or culturally expressed. - 4.
 Interpret diverse forms of creative expression from different perspectives (e.g. artistic, historical, Indigenous, literary, scientific, philosophical).

 COURSE CONTENT

 The content and week-by-week breakdown of the course will vary by term and instructor.
-The following is an example of a course focusing on Virginia Woolf:
+The following is an example from a version of the course titled "Ecotheory and Ecopoetics":